 Getting Around

 Carpooling and public transportation are two of the easiest and most effective ways to be sustainable as you explore some of the top attractions in the area.
 Our most popular destinations, like Fish Creek Falls during runoff, Buffalo Pass during autumn foliage, and Emerald Mountain during cycling season, are popular for a reason: they’re incredible!
 However, many destinations don’t have seven parking lots like you might find at Arches; in fact, in some places there is only limited street parking.
 To avoid frustration looking for a spot or worse, a parking ticket, make sure you carpool with friends, so you just have one car.
-Better yet, consider taking a local cab from Go Alpine to your destination (prearrange a pickup time in case your cell service drops) or if you’re heading to Strawberry Park Hot Springs, make use of Sweet Pea Tours, a roundtrip shuttle.
+Better yet, consider taking a local cab from Go Alpine to your destination (prearrange a pickup time in case your cell service drops).
 When you’re ready to kick back after your day with cocktails and craft beer, don’t forget the free bus.
 The city runs a robust, free transportation system that runs all day, and until midnight in the winter, perfect for commuting from your condo to downtown.

 Yampa River Core Trail The Steamboat Free Bus takes you everywhere you need to go!